DuendeSoftware/docs.duendesoftware.com/IdentityServer/v6/docs/content/quickstarts/js_clients/js_with_backend.md

 Now that the client application is ready to go, you need to define a configuration entry in IdentityServer for the new JavaScript client.

-In the IdentityServer project locate the client configuration in *Config.cs*.
+In the IdentityServer project locate the client configuration in *src/IdentityServer/Config.cs*.
 Add a new *Client* to the list for your new JavaScript application.
 Because this client uses the BFF pattern, the configuration will be very similar to the Web client.
 It should have the configuration listed below:

 ```cs
 // JavaScript BFF client